cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-nodejs-app-with-cloudentity-oauth-server.md

 Once the application is running and the end user visits `http://localhost:5002/home` the user is presented with the following UI.
 ![token access ui](images/mtls-ui.png)

 The home page displays links for fetching an access token through traditional OAuth 2.0 client credentials flow.
-Additonally, we can choose to get a certificate bound access token using mTLS as shown in the screenshot below.
+Additonally, we can choose to get a certificate bound access token using mTLS.

 When the user selects `Get Access Token` from the UI the route `/auth` is called which fetches a regular access token that is not certificate bound.
-Here we are using `client_credentials` grant type.
+[Here](https://github.com/cloudentity/ce-samples-mtls-demo/blob/00aad5ee9ab3074c0904fc6725dda24ce7838837/sample-nodejs-mtls-oauth-client/index.js#L52) we are using `client_credentials` grant type.
 We then decode the value and display the decoded token in the UI.

 ```javascript